christianotieno/Datasciencester/FindingKeyConnectors/README.md

 I will also want to add a list of friends to each user.
 > We do this by setting each user's friends property to an empty list, then populate the list using the friendships data.

+# Data Scientists You May Know
+>This is a continuation of more connections among the members.
+It includes various functions that helps define friends of friends and prints our output.